On the best constants of Schur multipliers of higher order divided difference functions: Abstract

 where $p^\ast = p/(p-1)$ is the H\"older conjugate of $p$ and $T_{f^{[n]}}$ is the multilinear Schur multiplier with symbol $f^{[n]}$.
 In case of the generalized absolute value map $f(\lambda) = \lambda^{n-1} \vert \lambda \vert, \lambda \in \mathbb{R}$, we show that

-This provides an alternative proof to one of the key theorems in the solution of Koplienko’s problem on higher order spectral shift [Invent.
-Math.
-193, No. 3, 501--538 (2013)], which is moreover sharp as $p \searrow 1$ (for any $n$) and as $p \rightarrow \infty$ (at least if $n = 1,2$).
+This provides an alternative proof to one of the key theorems in the solution of Koplienko’s problem on higher order spectral shift [Invent.\ Math.\ 193, No.\ 3, 501--538 (2013)], which is moreover sharp as $p \searrow 1$ and as $p \rightarrow \infty$, for any $n$.